Goldwasser, a Gdansk liqueur

-Despite the Dutch immigrant’s merit, the story passed on by the people had it, that Goldwasser was created by Neptune, the god of the sea himself, the one who has always been present on the fountain on Long Market.
-According to the legend the ruler of the seas got irritated by the coins being thrown into the fountain and he stirred the fountain water with his trident and thus broke the coins into small flakes and the water turned into this tasty liqueur.
-The first person to find out was one of the merchants who told his servants to fill all the barrels he could find with the “water” coming from the fountain.
-The barrels full of gold liqueur hidden in the deep cellars became a source of income for him and many generations of his descendants.
+Despite the merits of the Dutch immigrant, people eventually began to tell the story that Goldwasser was created with the participation of the god of the seas himself, Neptune.
+According to the legend, the ruler of the seas, irritated by the practice of throwing coins into the fountain, stirred up the water with his trident, which broke the gold coins into flakes, and the water miraculously became a delicious liqueur.
+The first to notice what was happening was one of the merchants, who ordered his servants to fill all the barrels he could with the “water” flowing from the fountain.
+Barrels full of the golden liqueur, hidden in deep cellars, thus became a source of income for him and many generations of his descendants.

 Near